 Photograph: eagle statue in front of Robert J. Dole Hall

-Updated: August 10, 2023.
+Updated: April 10, 2024.

 Washburn University School of Law moved to its new building, Robert J. Dole Hall, located on the southeast corner of the Washburn University campus, in July 2023.
-The physical address of Robert J. Dole Hall is: 2073 SW Washburn Terrace E, Topeka, KS 66621.
+The physical address of Dole Hall is: 2073 SW Washburn Terrace E, Topeka, KS 66621.
 Parking is available adjacent to the building.

 Photograph: Location of parking at Washburn University School of Law.